SolomonChrist/n8nDash/README.md

    define('DB_NAME', 'your_database_name');
    ```

-## Usage

-### Creating a Dashboard

-1. Click the "New Dashboard" button in the sidebar
-2. Enter a name for your dashboard
-3. Click "Create"

-### Adding Widgets

-1. Select a dashboard from the sidebar
-2. Click "Add Widget" button
-3. Configure the widget:
-   - Set title
-   - Choose size (columns x rows)
-   - Select input types (text, label, button)
-   - Enter n8n webhook URL if needed
-4. Click "Create"

-### Importing/Exporting Dashboards

-- To export: Click "Download Dashboard" button
-- To import:
-  1. Click "Import Dashboard" button
-  2. Paste or upload the dashboard JSON
-  3. Click "Import"

-## Security

-- Change the default admin password on first login
-- All passwords are hashed using PHP's password_hash() function
-- SQL injection protection through prepared statements
-- Session-based authentication

-## Integration with n8n

-1. Create a webhook node in your n8n workflow
-2. Copy the webhook URL
-3. Create a widget in n8nDash and paste the webhook URL
-4. Configure the widget inputs as needed

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Support

-For questions about AI and Automation, visit our Skool website (https://www.skool.com/learn-automation/about).

-## License
+## 🎨 Creating Your First Dashboard

+1. Log in to your n8nDash installation
+2. Click "New Dashboard" in the sidebar
+3. Name your dashboard
+4. Add widgets:
+   - Webhook buttons for automation triggers
+   - Data display panels
+   - Text inputs for dynamic data
+   - Status labels

+## 🔗 n8n Integration

+1. In n8n:
+   - Create a new workflow
+   - Add a webhook node as trigger
+   - Copy the webhook URL

+2. In n8nDash:
+   - Create a new button widget
+   - Paste the webhook URL
+   - Configure any parameters
+   - Save and test!

+## 🤝 Contributing

+We believe in the power of community!
+Whether you're fixing bugs, adding features, or improving documentation, your contributions are welcome.

+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to your branch
+5. Open a Pull Request

+## 📫 Support

+For questions about AI and Automation, visit our Skool website: [Learn Automation](https://www.skool.com/learn-automation/about)

+## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.